Dbranco23/MapEditor/README.md

 - Implements Java concepts such as event handling, composition, I/O streams, among others.
 - Utilizes the SimpleGraphicGfx library for creating graphical user interfaces.
 - Enables users to navigate the canvas, change colors, clear cells and save/load drawings.
-- The cursor's color represents the currently selected paint color.
-- Clicking the color buttons twice resets the color to default.

 ---